 May 6, 2016

 Why you should listen –

 James Swanwick is an Australian-American entrepreneur, former SportsCenter anchor on ESPN and host of The James Swanwick Show podcast.
-He is the creator of the 30 Day No Alcohol Challenge, which helps you reduce or quit alcohol; and creator of blue-blocking glasses “Swannies,” which help you sleep better.
-On today’s episode of Bulletproof Radio, James and Dave talk about the social pressure to drink alcohol and how to conquer it, the marketing tactics of the alcohol industry, James’ blue-blocking glasses, considering light as a drug and more.
+He is the creator of the 30 Day No Alcohol Challenge, which helps you reduce or quit alcohol.
+On today’s episode of Bulletproof Radio, James and Dave talk about the social pressure to drink alcohol and how to conquer it, the marketing tactics of the alcohol industry, considering light as a drug and more.
 Enjoy the show!

 Follow Along with the Transcript!

 Audio: Bulletproof Radio.
 A state of high performance.